Seafood trade under the EU-UK Trade and Cooperation Agreement

 *A correct customs declaration may be necessary for the tariff preference to apply.

-12. If I buy fish that was originally landed into NI, and then moved to GB under unfettered access, will this attract tariffs if re-exported to the EU?
+18. If I buy fish that was originally landed into NI, and then moved to GB under unfettered access, will this attract tariffs if re-exported to the EU

-No. Although fish landed into NI has the benefit of being treated as EU goods for customs purposes, is still ‘UK fish’ so it can be exported to the EU tariff free either from NI directly or via GB.
+No. Although fish landed into NI has the benefit of being treated as EU goods for customs purposes, it is still ‘UK fish’, so it can be exported to the EU tariff free either from NI directly or via GB.

 The ex-works price is the price of the product paid or payable to the producer responsible for the last working or processing.
 The price must include the value of all the materials used and all other costs incurred in the production of the product, minus any internal taxes which are, or may be, repaid when the product is exported.

 If there is no price paid or payable, or if the price does not reflect the value of the materials and all other costs incurred, you will need to use an alternative method of valuation.
 You do this by adding together all the costs of the raw materials, all the costs of production, all administrative expenses and profit.
 Freight, insurance and other costs related to transport do not have to be included.

 20. Would non-originating packaging contribute to the ex-works price when checking if non-originating materials exceed the 10% tolerance by value?